bmaunde/guidelines/Magento/magento-cloud-setup.md

 			    -  ext-zip
 			    -  ext-sockets

-			If any other extnsions above do not exist, please install then using apt.
+			If any other extensions above does not exist, please install then using apt.
 You should replace 'ext' with 'php'.
 As an example, ext-curl is php-curl.

+			    sudo apt
 	 2. Composer
 		 Install composer either using the apt or instructions on https://getcomposer.org/download/